ellie-commons/jorts/README.md

 Theres none.
 The app closes on its own when no window is open.
 Doesn't make sense to use resources if unused.

+If you want to quit everything at once, use Ctrl+Q

 ### Where close note